gopi-suvanam/scribbler/DOCS.md

 ## Using external libraries
 External libraries can be used using two specially built functions:
-- load_script(url,async) to load the url as script.
-Example: To load JQuery use: load_script("https://code.jquery.com/jquery-3.6.3.min.js")
+- scrib.loadScript(url,async) to load the url as script.
+Example: To load JQuery use: scrib.loadScript("https://code.jquery.com/jquery-3.6.3.min.js")
-- import_module(module,features) to load an ES6 module. "module" is a file location. "features" is dictionary.
-The keys in features dictionary are loaded from the module and exposed globall as the values.
 - Additionally, dynamic import from ES6 can be used to load a module.
 Example: import("https://unpkg.com/jquery@3.3.1/dist/jquery.min.js")
-- More ways including nodejs style require() is coming soon.
 - D3 and Plotlyjs are preloaded.
 Also a sister project DI-Labs is preloaded.
 DI-Labs provides easy interface for working with data including plotting, array manipulation and scientific computing.
 See this example for more details: [https://app.scribbler.live#./examples/AMM-Simulation.jsnb](https://app.scribbler.live#./examples/AMM-Simulation.jsnb)